zentavr/linet.mikrotik/README.md

     The [template][Template Mikrotik BGPv4] should be attached to the Mikrotik node.
     Very likely, you need to edit an every single item and define/redefine `Allowed Hosts` value.
 The default is `127.0.0.1`.
 This option tells Zabbix from which hosts it will accept the values for *Zabbix Trapper* items.

+*  **Template Mikrotik Firewall Statistics** Monitors the stats coming from Mikrotik Firewall.
+In order to discover the rule, assign a comment to it.
+The comment **must** start with `ZBX` in order to be monitored by the plugin.
+Currently we monitor bytes and packets per second values.
+The chart is available for the counters as well.

+    The [template][Template Mikrotik Firewall Statistics] should be attached to the Mikrotik node. likely, you need to edit an every     single item and define/redefine `Allowed Hosts` value.
+    The default is `127.0.0.1`.
+This option tells Zabbix from which hosts it will accept the values for *Zabbix Trapper* items.

 *  **Template Mikrotik Radius Counters** - is being used for RADIUS Client counters monitoring.
 It discovers the servers defined in Mikrotik's settings and adds items and charts for them.
 It monitors RADIUS Incoming CoA counters as well.